bok3948/Basic_Pruning/README.md

 - **Scope**: Focuses on global pruning across the network.

 ## Goals
 This repository is designed to help users understand and implement pruning within the PyTorch framework.
-It provides easy-to-understand code, demonstrations of model size reduction, and performance improvements using ONNX for inference.
+It provides easy-to-understand code, demonstrations of model size reduction and speed increase.

 ## Requirements
 - **PyTorch**: 2.2.1